poly4concept/campusvent/README.md

 As a user, you will be able to
-- Discover great events on your campus just by scrolling your feed
+- Discover great events on your campus just by scrolling through your feed
 - Create your own events and sell tickets
 - Personalise your feed to see events you love